Family Engagement Specialist

 Friends of the Children is a nonprofit impacting generational change by empowering youth through relationships with professional mentors.
 We do this by providing children facing the most obstacles with a long-term, salaried, professional mentor, from kindergarten through high school graduation, 12+ years – no matter what.

 We are hiring an extraordinary candidate looking to develop intensive, long-term, trusting relationships with the families who need it most.
-The Family Engagement Specialist will:
+The Family and Community Engagement Specialist will:

 - Work closely with the Program Director to ensure that caregiver basic needs are met.

-- Work with development staff to coordinate back-to-school supplies, holiday gift campaigns, enrichment experiences, and other in-kind donations for the children in our program and their siblings.
+- Work with Development staff to coordinate Back to School Supplies and Holiday Gifts for the children in our program and their siblings.

 The ideal candidate will have: